By Adam Smith, 21st Century

 As I mentioned earlier, monetary policy and the monetary system are all a big evolving experiment, and there are many ways to skin a cat.
 Central banks and money markets tend to all work on the same principles across the world, but the structure and mechanisms in them vary in some interesting ways.

-There are a few different ways one could attempt to control the money supply, and Canada’s version of monetarism didn’t involve directly controlling the supply of reserves in the system like the US did, but rather used interest rates to entice savers to move demand deposits into savings deposits, taking them out of the spendable money supply (for the initiated, the control of the money supply was trying to influence M1 by using interest rates to entice people to move money in and out of M2).
+There are a few different ways one could attempt to control the money supply, and Canada’s version of monetarism didn’t involve directly controlling the supply of reserves in the system like the US did, but rather used interest rates to entice savers to move demand deposits into savings deposits, taking them out of the spendable money supply (for the initiated, the control of the money supply was attempted by trying to influence the growth of M1 by using interest rates to entice people to move money in and out of M2).

 The idea was that if people are saving their money they’re not spending it, and the drop in demand and consumption would ease inflation.
 The “gradualist” part of our approach was to have an announced target band for the growth of the money supply, and every year the mid point of the band would be lower and the range of the band smaller, gradually limiting the growth of the money supply.
 There were a few flaws: in how the policy was determined and then applied, and how they measured the money supply and the results.
 Did it have the intended effect?